-The principal/site administrator shall maintain the confidentiality of all reports of childabuse and neglect received, other than making the reports available to the appropriate agencies to which the reports were initially made.
-Employees and Volunteers shall maintain the confidentially of all reports of child abuse and neglect received, other than making reports available to the appropriate agencies to which the report was initially made.
+The principal/site administrator shall maintain the confidentiality of all reports of child abuse and neglect received, other than making the reports available to the appropriate agencies to which the reports were initially made.
 The principal/site administrator shall make provisions to protect and to maintain as confidential, the identity of the employee, employees or volunteers making the report.